 Voice acting is an industry full of exciting opportunities and one that many actors are curious about breaking into.
-Jobs in the industry can range from voicing characters for animation, providing voice-overs for advertisements and informational voice-overs to the recording of audiobooks.
+Jobs in the industry can range from voicing characters for animation and video games, providing voice-overs for advertisements and informational material, to the recording of audiobooks.
 While working as a voice actor requires some of the same skills as acting for film or theatre, it’s still a very different ball game.
 In film and theatre, you have other actors, sound, lighting and set to get you in the creative zone.
 But in voice acting, you only have your imagination!

 There are a number of ways to become a voice actor.
-Most voice over artists have receieved some formal acting training.
-Creating a demo reel, and signing with a voice over agent is the best way to secure voice acting auditions.
-You can also get involved by finding work at a recording studio.
+Most voice over artists have received some formal acting training.
+Creating a demo reel, and signing with a voice over agent is the best way to secure voice acting auditions and opportunities.
+You can also get involved by finding work at a recording studio or working from a home studio.

 A voice over actor is one of the coolest jobs on the planet (in my humble opinion).
-Whether you are the voice of a new animation, or narrating a new audio book, you make money and tell stories with your voice.
+Whether you are the voice of a new animation, or narrating a new audiobook, you make money and tell stories with your voice.
 Most of the work of a voice over artist is done in a professional recording studio.
-Normally you are paid really well for a short amount of time in the studio.
-But though it’s a flexible, fun and well paying gig, don’t be fooled – voice over takes a lot of skill.
+Normally you are paid very well for a short amount of time in the studio.
+But while it’s a flexible, fun and well-paying gig, don’t be fooled: voice over takes a lot of skill.
 Fortunately, if you are an actor, you likely already have the relevant skills under your belt.

 1. Get Training